Secure Trajectory Planning Against Undetectable Spoofing Attacks: Introduction

 Autonomous robots have rapidly been adopted in a broad range of applications, including delivery, exploration, surveillance, and search and rescue.
 Autonomous robots rely on sensory data to make decisions, plan their trajectories, and apply controls.
 Yet, as demonstrated by recent studies and real world incidents, sensory data can be accidentally and maliciously compromised, thus undermining the effectiveness of autonomous operations in critical and adversarial applications.

-Despite recent advances in understanding and enhancing security of cyber-physical systems, security tools for autonomous systems are still of limited applicability and effectiveness.
+Despite recent advances in understanding and enhancing the security of cyber-physical systems, security tools for autonomous systems are still of limited applicability and effectiveness.
 In this paper we formulate and solve a \emph{secure trajectory planning} problem, where the objective is to design the trajectory of a robot to reach a desired final state despite unknown and arbitrary attacks.
 We consider a robot equipped with a Global Navigation Satellite System (GNSS) sensor and a Radio Signal Strength Indicator (RSSI) sensor, and focus on attackers capable of simultaneously spoofing the GNSS readings and sending falsified control inputs to the robot.
-We show how the robot can exploit the RSSI readings, which provide an estimate of a nonlinear function of the state, to reveal certain attacks, how the attacker can generate undetectable attacks that maximally deviate the robot trajectory from the nominal and precomputed path, and how to design secure trajectories between certain subsets of states.
+We show how the attacker can generate undetectable attacks that maximally deviate the robot from the nominal and precomputed path, and study how the trajectory planner can exploit the RSSI readings to reveal certain attacks.
+Moreover, we demonstrate the existence of secure trajectories between certain initial and final configurations, and propose a technique to determine the corresponding control inputs.
 We remark that, because of the nonlinearity of RSSI sensor readings, existing security methods based on linear models are inapplicable in our setting.
 In fact, our results show for the first time that the security of a system with nonlinear dynamics can be improved by appropriately designing its control inputs.